CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

    >**Note:** If the activation status of Github Copilot in the bottom right corner is not visible, try restarting Visual Studio Code to ensure that the activation status becomes visible in that location.

 1. Verify if **GitHub Copilot Chat** is installed.
-If its installed, chat window will open as shown below.
+If it's installed, the chat window will open as shown below.

     ![Picture1](../media/ad14.png)

 ### Task 2: Integrate an 'About Us' app component in React using GitHub Copilot

-  >**NOTE:** It should be noted that the code suggestions offered by GitHub Copilot might not exactly match the screenshots shown within the labguide.
+  >**NOTE:** It should be noted that the code suggestions offered by GitHub Copilot might not exactly match the screenshots shown within the lab guide.
 GitHub Copilot is an AI-powered tool that generates code based on context and patterns, and its suggestions can be influenced by various factors.
-It is also important that you have the knowledge on operating and running React Applications which may be needed as you proceed with this exercise.
+It is also important that you have the knowledge on operating and running React Application,s which may be needed as you proceed with this exercise.

 1. In a new Visual Studio Code window, click on **File (1)** at the top left corner and then select **Open Folder (2)**.